-2.2.
-Efficiently Ray Tracing the Freeform Model
+2.2 Efficiently Ray Tracing of Freeform Models

-Once the Bézier representation is generated, that representation is fed into the Bézier ray tracing plugin.
-Though this framework builds on earlier work on Benthin et al. [BWS04], this original framework eventually turned out to be quite problematic for a real-world data set such as the C class model.
-While this original framework was already used for scenes with thousands of patches, the C class model turned out to be much more complicated, mainly due to the excessive number of trimming curves, multiple patches overlapping and intersecting themselves, and untrimmed patches being very large in relation to their eventual trimmed counterparts.
+Once a Bézier representation is generated, that representation is fed into the Bézier ray tracing plug-in.
+Though this framework builds on earlier work on Benthin et al. [4], the original framework eventually turned out to be quite problematic for a real-world dataset such as the C-Class model.
+This is mainly due to the excessive number of trimming curves, multiple patches overlapping and intersecting themselves, and untrimmed patches being very large in relation to their trimmed counterparts.
 For example, the high accuracy requirements resulted in a high patch refinement level that got quite costly.
-Second, most of the traversal steps were performed on the patch level, which - as overlapping patches have to be intersected one after another - resulted in a huge amount of traversal steps.
-This is particularly annoying if these costly traversals then result in a hitpoint outside the trimming domain.
-Finally, the original system already supported trimming curves, but was optimized for only one or two trimming curves per patch, and could not cope with the huge amount of trimming curves in the C class model.
+Furthermore, most of the traversal steps were performed on the patch level, which - as overlapping patches have to be intersected one after another - resulted in a huge amount of traversal steps.
+This is particularly problematic if these costly traversals then result in a hitpoint outside the trimming domain.
+The the original system already supported trimming curves, but was optimized for only one or two trimming curves per patch, and could not cope with the huge amount of trimming curves in the C-Class model.

-As a result, the existing system was completely re-

-SCI Institute, University of Utah.
-Technical Report Number UUSCI-2005-009 engineered.
-It now combines the original approach of Benthin et al. [BWS04] with some ideas from ray-tracing NURBS by Martin et al. [MCFS00]: Instead of performing a fixed number of de Casteljau subdivisions during traversal [BWS04], we now also use Newton-Iteration for computing the ray-patch intersections.
-In order to obtain good start values for the Newton Iteration, we follow Martin at al. [MCFS00] and - before rendering - subdivide the Bézier patches into multiple "sub-patches", that are then organized in an additional index structure.
-Generating subpatches for our 319,340 Bézier patches yields 1.2 million bicubic subpatches, whose accuracy clearly exceeds the roughly 1 million triangles in the triangulated counterpart of that model.
+As a result, the existing system had to be completely reengineered.
+It now combines the original approach of Benthin et al. with some ideas from ray tracing NURBS by Martin et al. [15]: Instead of performing a fixed number of de Casteljau subdivisions during traversal as done in [4], we now also use Newton-Iteration for computing the ray-patch intersections.
+In order to obtain good start values for the Newton-Iteration, we follow Martin at al. and subdivide the Bézier patches into multiple sub-patches before rendering that are then organized in an additional index structure.
+Generating sub-patches for the original 319,340 Bézier patches yields 1.2 million bicubic sub-patches, whose accuracy clearly exceeds the roughly 1 million triangles in a triangulated counterpart of the model.

-Instead of using a bounding volume hierarchy for these subpatches we use kd-trees, which allows for reusing the fast traversal algorithms as proposed by Wald et al. [Wal04].
-In particular for regions where multiple patches overlap, we now no longer have to traverse each of these patches separately, but rather perform a single traversal in the 3D kd-tree, and for each encountered subpatch only have to perform the final Newton Iteration.

-Once a hitpoint on the (untrimmed) Bézier patch is found, the trimming curves have to be evaluated.
-As in the given model some patches have up to several hundred trimming curve segments, an additional hierarchy was required for determining the trimming curves as well, which is realized by yet another (2D) kd-tree.
+Instead of using a bounding volume hierarchy for these subpatches we use kd-trees, which allows for reusing the fast ray traversal algorithms as proposed by Wald et al. [24].
+In particular for regions where multiple patches overlap, we now no longer have to traverse each of these patches separately, but rather perform a single traversal in the 3D kd-tree, and for each encountered sub-patch only have to perform the final Newton-Iteration.
+Once a hitpoint on an Bézier patch is found, the trimming curves need to be evaluated.
+As in the given model some patches have up to several hundred trimming curve segments, an additional hierarchy was required for determining these segments as well, which is realized by yet another 2D kd-tree.
 Of course, we follow Martin et al., and determine completely trimmed patches before building the 3D kd-tree.
-Also, when building the kd-tree we are taking care to consider the trimming curves when computing the bounding box of the subpatch, which minimizes the number of subpatch intersections that later on get trimmed anyway.
+Also, when building the kd-tree we are taking care to consider the trimming curves when computing the bounding box of the sub-patch, which minimizes the number of sub-patch intersections that later get trimmed anyway.

-Even with all these optimizations, ray tracing the C class model is still quite costly, due the huge geometric complexity and the large number of trimming curves (see Figure 2).
-Nevertheless, we still achieve interactive performance: On one dual 2.43GHz Opteron PC, we achieve 0.86 respectively 3.01 frames per second for the interior respectively exterior view shown in Figure 2.
-Note that the interior view in Figure 2 is one of the most costly views at all, due to the huge number of patches on the steering wheel, radio, and air vents.
+Even with all these optimizations, ray tracing the C-Class model is still quite demanding, due the huge geometric complexity and the large number of trimming curves.
+Nevertheless, interactive performance can be achieved: On one dual 2.43 GHz AMD Opteron PC, the systems runs with 0.86 respectively 3.01 frames per second for the interior respectively exterior view shown in Figure 2.
+Note that the interior view in is one of the most costly views due to the huge number of patches on the steering wheel, radio, and air vents.